Clarity Helps Your Brand Find its Voice

 The last thing you want to do is take credit for what others help you accomplish.
 Share the love and be grateful for what you accomplish together.

 People listen to what you say and watch to see if your actions match your words.
-That's how branding works and how culture is nurtured.
+That's how branding works and how you nurture culture.
 Being positive is a better motivator than pessimism.
 Don't you agree?

 Courageous and visionary leaders can't be timid.